victorgrigoroiu/ultra-scrublord-vim-kit/README.md

 ## Actions

-Actions cand be combined with movement
+Actions can be combined with movement

 |key|descritption|
 |-|-|